oa-kwaku/persuasive-argument-prediction-with-llms/README.md

 I suspect this might be because of the model's fine-tuning to be conversational.

 **Feature Primed Model Fit**

+In the feature primed model, we saw modestly better performance. per the AUROC analysis.
+I would like to take further samples of a similar size and see if we are statistically significant in our finding that the feature primed approach performed better than the unprimed approach.
+I did find a seemingly high false positive rate of `0.9610` for the unprimed approach versus `0.5428` for the feature primed approach.
 ```
 In [391]: auc_score_feature_primed = roc_auc_score(validation_numeric["delta_labe
      ...: l_numeric"], validation_numeric["feature_primed_numeric"])